hx394/website/README.md

 # Research topics
 ### (3 points) Perform client side form validation using custom JavaScript or JavaScript library
 Description: It validates the user input.
 If the length exceed maximum or other strange input happens, an error message will be printed to the page(into DOM).
 I use it to prevent the website been hacked.
-I do not know any candidate modules yet.
-### (5 points) Automated functional testing for all of your routes
+### (5 points) User Authentication using passport
-Description: It automately performs tasks on the browser in the purpose of testing.
-It can also test on various platforms.
-I use it to make sure the website runs as I expect.
-Either Selenium or Headless Chrome will be my choice.
+Description: It authenticates the user.
+It automatically creates hash.
+Played with it for a while.

 ### [Link to initial main project file](/app.js)